 Nicola Liquori serves as the Chief Executive Officer and Executive Director of the Enterprise.
-Prior to her appointment as the Chief Executive Officer and Executive Director of the Enterprise, Ms. Liquori served as the Chief Executive Officer for the Central Florida Rail Systems/Sun Rail; she also previously served as the Deputy Executive Director and Chief Financial Officer of the Enterprise.
-The Chief Executive Officer of the Enterprise and seven-member leadership team made up of the Chief Financial Officer (Jacki Churchill), the Director of Transportation Development (Christina Colon), the Director of Transportation Operations (Maria Connolly), the Director of Communications-Marketing (Angela Starke), the Director of Administration (Brett Hartzog), the Director of Toll Operations (Juan Ignacio Gomez Lobo), and the Chief Counsel (Mark Dlugokienski) oversee the Enterprise's operation of the System and Department-owned and operated Toll facilities.
+Prior to her appointment, Ms. Liquori served as the Chief Executive Officer for the Central Florida Rail Systems/Sun Rail; she also previously served as the Deputy Executive Director and Chief Financial Officer of the Enterprise.
+The Chief Executive Officer of the Enterprise and seven-member leadership team made up of the Chief Financial Officer (Jacki Churchill), the Director of Transportation Development (Christina Colon), the Director of Transportation Operations (Maria Connolly), the Director of Communications-Marketing (Angela Starke), the Director of Administration (Laura Duran), the Director of Toll Operations (Juan Ignacio Gomez Lobo), and the Chief Counsel (Mark Dlugokienski) oversee the Enterprise's operation of the System and Department-owned and operated Toll facilities.
 The Enterprise is organized into six functional program areas as follows: